ALLAN IND · FABSYS V2.4.1 · NODE KC-01LINK NOMINAL--:--:--

 Vapor smoothing

 Available for ABS and ASA (acetone-vapor process).
-Produces near-injection-mold surface finish.
+Produces a smooth, glossy surface finish.
 Adds 1–2 days and additional cost — specified on the quote.

 Threaded inserts